 - The first part of the £10 EW bet would return £60.
 This is £50 profit from the odds of 5/1, and then the £10 stake is also returned.

 - The second part of the £10 EW bet would return £22.50.
 This is more complicated to work out. £12.50 is profit i.e. £10 x 5 (5/1 odds) = £50. £50 / 4 (a quarter of the odds) = £12.50.
 The remaining £10 comes from the stake being returned for the second bet winning.

 - So overall, a winning £10 EW bet at 5/1, paying three places at 1/4 odds, would return £82.50, a £62.50 profit.

 The second example is an each-way bet that comes in fourth place when paying five places.

 - The first part of £5 EW would return £0.
-This is because this bet was only on the horse to win and as it came fourth, that initial bet lost.
+This is because this bet was only on the horse to win, and as it came 4th, that initial bet lost.

 - The second part of £5 EW would return £20.
 A fifth of the quoted odds is 3/1.
 That returns a £15 profit and then your £5 stake.

 - Overall you have received £20 and made a £10 profit.

 Next up on the tee, we have golf!
 It might not have the pace of horse racing, but trust me, each-way betting in golf can be equally as thrilling.

 Tournaments often have large fields, sometimes over 150 players, meaning there’s a wide range of potential outcomes.
 In golf, the ‘place’ part of an each-way bet typically extends to the top five, top six, or even more places during major tournaments.
 Some bookies even offer spectacular deals during the biggest events like The Masters or The Open Championship, where they might pay out if your golfer finishes in the top 10!